 5. Rawhide Bone Dog Treat Chew Toys

 Did you know that the type of toy you give to your dog can affect their breath?
-Toys designed to be chewed on seem like such innocent and unproblematic elements of your dog's everyday life, but in fact, certain toys can lead to stinky breath.
+Toys designed to be chewed on seem like such innocent and unproblematic elements of your dog's everyday life, but in fact, certain toys, such as Rawhide for Dogs, can lead to stinky breath.

 6. Kidney Disease and Smelly Breath